 This article is part of our DraftKings NHL series.

-Wednesday's 14-game behemoth of an NHL slate will begin at 7:00 p.m.
-EST. Below, you'll find a breakdown of the action and suggested options for crafting an effective lineup.
+Friday's NHL slate begins at 7:00 p.m.
+EDT and features three Game 6s from around the league.
+Below, you'll find a breakdown of the action and suggested options for crafting an effective lineup.

 FORWARD LINE STACKS

 Verhaeghe's pretty much a must-have at just $4,200, as he's stepped up with a 4-3-7 line over the past two games.
 The rest of Florida's top line isn't too shabby, either.
 Barkov has contributed five points in as many games in this series after totaling 88 points in 67 regular-season appearances.
 Duclair has been quiet in this series, but he enjoyed a 31-goal regular season and could prove to be a bargain at his sub-$4,000 valuation if he can rediscover his scoring touch.

 Make sure to check on Crosby's status if you're planning on building around this line, as he left Game 5 in the second period with an upper-body injury and was replaced on the top line by Evgeni Malkin ($6,100).
 Game 5 was the first time Crosby was held off the scoresheet in the series after he produced a 2-7-9 line over the first four games.
 Guentzel has at least one goal in every game this series and seven in the five games, with his last one coming on a feed from Malkin after Crosby had exited.
 Rust has contributed six points through five games in this series.